Grade Level: 5 (3-5)

 Inside a spacecraft, engineers have designed systems to provide the right amount of oxygen and air pressure — similar to the air and pressure provided while flying in an airplane.
 The body's respiratory system is probably the least affected during spaceflight as long, provided there is plenty of oxygen available and the air pressure inside the spacecraft remains at an appropriate level.
 This is the same for the specially engineered space suits that astronauts have worn when they walk on the moon.
 The main difference when breathing in space is that there is a decrease in lung capacity — meaning astronauts cannot take in as much oxygen in a single breath as they can on Earth.
 Due to weightlessness, the organs in the abdominal cavity are no longer pulled downward causing them to shift up and press on the diaphragm.
 This decreases how much air the lungs can take in during a single breath.
 Although astronauts cannot inhale as much air at one time, this change is quickly reversed once they return to Earth.

 Today, we are going to learn more about how the respiratory system works and how engineers help people with respiratory problems and help astronauts travel in space.
+Following the lesson students will have the opportunity to further investigate the respiration process by creating their own model lung with the associated activity Creating Model Working Lungs: Just Breathe.

 Lesson Background and Concepts for Teachers